matthewbrahms/kubernetes-chaos-lab/README.md

 ansible-playbook 03-weave-sock-shop-deploy.yml
 ansilbe-playbook 04-post-k8s-install.yml
 ```
-The last Ansible play here will copy over the Kubernetes manifest file we will need for additional tasks!
+The last Ansible play here will copy over the Kubernetes manifest files that we will need for additional tasks!

 3. Configure the lab environment for Kubernetes monitoring and Gremlin attacks!
 - First, fill in the DataDog API key in the `datadog-agent.yaml.example` file and rename it to `datadog-agent.yaml`